 When the ancestors of the Boote family arrived in England following the Norman Conquest of 1066, they brought their name with them.
 It is a name for a maker or seller of boots.
 Further research showed the name was derived from the Old English word bote, which means boot.

 Early Origins of the Boote family

 The surname Boote was first found in Berkshire, where they had been granted manor and lands by Duke William of Normandy after the Norman Conquest for their assistance at the Battle of Hastings in 1066.
 They were originally from Buat a castle near Falais in Normandy.

-Important Dates for the Boote family
+Early History of the Boote family

 This web page shows only a small excerpt of our Boote research.
 Another 76 words (5 lines of text) are included under the topic Early Boote History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Boot, Boots, Boote, Bootes and others.

 Early Notables of the Boote family (pre 1700)